-There were many Prohibition leaders and they all had different personalities.
+What were Prohibition leaders’ personalities?
+They all had different personalities.
+We all do.
 Biographies usually tell us when and where they were born along with their education, experience and accomplishments.

 But what were the Prohibition leaders really like?
 Would they have been interesting to chat with over a beer (root beer, of course)?
 Were they approachable or reclusive?
 Conceited or modest?
 Were they happy or dour?
 Did they have varied interests or were they workaholics?
 Did they like dogs and children?

-Here we take a look at the some of the Prohibition leaders and their personalities.
+Here we take a look at the some of the Prohibition leaders’ personalities.
 You can decide which ones you would liked to have joined for a root beer.

 Anderson verbally attacked Jews, Irish, Italians and others whose cultures generally included drinking alcohol.
 Catholics were a special target of Anderson’s bigotry.

 In 1924, Anderson was charged with grand larceny, forgery and extortion.
 He was convicted and sentenced to two years in the maximum security penitentiary at Sing Sing.

 As head of the Methodist Board of Temperance, Prohibition, and Public Morals Bishop James Cannon was one of the most powerful of all Prohibition leaders in the U.S.

 Bishop Cannon despised Catholicism.
 He called the Catholic Church “The mother of ignorance, superstition, intolerance, and sin.2 He was also anti-Semitic and anti-immigrant.

 It was discovered that Cannon had been involved in shady or illegal stock market manipulations with a corrupt firm.
 Next, it was reported that he illegally used church funds for political purposes.
 His illegal wartime hoarding of flour, which he later sold at a large profit, emerged.